swharden/Csharp-Data-Visualization/projects/18-01-10_fast_pixel_bitmap/readme.md

 ﻿# Fast Pixel Drawing in C#
 The purpose of this example is to determine/demonstrate the fastest/simplest methods to take an array of data and plot it into a bitmap.
 It compares the SetPixel method to the locked bits method.
+This example takes a 400x600 bitmap and fills it with random RGB values.
+The bitmap is then applied to a picturebox.

 <img src="screenshot.png" width="300">